mathursam/fixorchestra/Concepts-Part2-Workflow-and-Scenarios.md

 Each message defined in an Orchestra file belongs to a flow.
 From its `flow` attribute, you can infer the source and destination of the message from the `<flow>` object of the same name.

-Here's an example of an order message on an "OrderEntry" flow, which is sent from BuySide to SellSide.
+Here's an example of an order message on an "OrderEntry" flow, which is sent from BuySide to Market.

 ```xml
 <fixr:message msgType="D" flow="OrderEntry" id="14" name="NewOrderSingle" abbrName="Order">